TheHelloWorldWriter/BeepChecker/README.md

 ## Source Code

-BeepChecker is written in C# using Windows Forms and .NET Framework 2.0.
-The project is developed using Visual Studio Community 2019, with the help of [StyleCop.Analyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers).
+BeepChecker is written in C# using Windows Forms and .NET Framework 4.8.
+The project is developed using Visual Studio Community 2022, with the help of [StyleCop.Analyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers).
+The installation package is built using [NSIS: Nullsoft Scriptable Install System](https://nsis.sourceforge.io/Main_Page).

 ## Contributions